Live in prod · ML-DSA-65 Patent Pending

 XCALIBUR is the platform.
 CCACW is the pipeline.
 AmpliHive is the widget that delivers it.

-One umbrella, one pipeline, five tools.
-Each tool answers one question a human actually asks.
-No marketing words you have to translate.
+There's one umbrella, one pipeline, and five tools underneath it.
+Each tool answers a question a real person actually asks.
+No marketing words you have to decode.

 Tool 1 · COMPRESS